Michael Moore says Sanders' revolution may have been too much for 'demoralized' voters who want Trump out

 BIDEN'S 'JOE-MENTUM' GROWS AS DEM FRONT-RUNNER SWEEPS MIDWEST CONTESTS, EYES SANDERS KNOCKOUT

-Moore has been an enthusiastic support of Sanders and has joined him on the campaign trail more than once.
+Moore has been an enthusiastic supporter of Sanders and has joined him on the campaign trail more than once.

 He stressed there are many delegates still up for grabs in the states yet to vote and every state should “have their say.”